Jewels of Diana, Princess of Wales: Pearl and diamond button earrings

 The princess wore pair of large pearl and diamond button earrings which were similar to a pair of earrings favoured by the Queen.
 The earrings were worn regularly during 1993 notably while the princess attended a dance spectacular in London and while attending a performance of Mozart's 'The Magic Flute'.
 The round pearl with round diamond underneath are likely faux as they are both too identical to each other.
 It is near impossible to find identical pearls, especially ones of such large size.

 Diamond and South Sea pearl earrings

 Featuring "a circular design of diamonds and a single diamond-encrusted pear", these dangling earrings were worn by Diana at numerous occasions in the 1990s.
 Diana last wore them at an appearance at the Royal Albert Hall, but had the pearl drops removed for this outing.
-The earrings were later passed to Prince William who gave them to his wife, the Duchess of Cambridge.
-The Duchess had the earrings modified and replaced the original pearl drops with smaller pearls.
-The piece was first worn by the Duchess at the red carpet for the 71st British Academy Film Awards.
+The earrings were later passed to Prince William who gave them to his wife, Catherine, Princess of Wales.
+The Princess had the earrings modified and replaced the original pearl drops with smaller pearls.
+The piece was first worn by the Princess at the red carpet for the 71st British Academy Film Awards.